nsmith5/road-to-secure-kubernetes/README.md

 # Road to Secure Kubernetes
 _Hardening a containerized application on step at a time_

-í¾ Ahoy!
+🎉 Ahoy!
 Welcome to 1.0!
 Our container application is ready for release.
 Our app is a simple webserver that counts the number of requests it has seen.
 To deploy the app simply run